Out of all the vertical jump programs out there, Vert Shock is by far the most talked about.

 The Pros and Cons of Vert Shock

-- Great Instruction Videos and Easy Website Navigation: Adam demonstrates all the exercises in Full HD and the website itself is well-laid out with a slick look.
+- Great Instruction Videos and Easy Website Navigation: Adam demonstrates all the best exercises in Full HD and the website itself is well-laid out with a slick look.

 - Streamlined and Straight To The Point: Doesn’t waste your time reminding you to eat your greens or advertise a bunch of equipment.
 It cuts to the chase.